CodeDmitry/QuickDirectories/README.md

 ## <a name="intro">Introduction</a>

-QuickDirectories makes it easy to navigate around a programming workspace.
-That is, it lets you jump around very easily between 8 workspaces, named quick1, quick2, ...quick8.
-The directories can easily be accessed by simply typing "quick1", "quick2", ... "quick8" which will immediatly jump to that directory.
+QuickDirectories is a collection of tools that makes it easy to hop between 8 projects or workspaces you are working on.
+It creates 8 directories, quick1, quick2, ... quick8 that can easily be accessed by typing their names.

-The goal of QuickDirectories is to already be done with small spike projects while others are busy waiting for their IDE(Integraded Development Environment such as VisualStudio/Eclipse) to load.
-QuickDirectories strongly reccomends learning to use `vim` as an editor.
-Feel free to use others, but it was designed with `vim` in mind.
+The goal of QuickDirectories is make it as easy as possible to make many small spike projects, which are crucical for learning new programming languages, checking whether features you expect to work a specific way work the way you expect, and more.

 The common use case is to pick a favorite quickdir(eq quick4), then creating a directory with `mkdir`, working on that directory, then after many directories are made, you can use another quickdir to make more projects.
 Once the quickdirs are full, you can type "archive"